Expert medical and surgical care in Thailand

 For large fibroids, your surgeon may prescribe GnRH agonist injections for two to three months before surgery.
 This shrinks the fibroids, reduces their blood supply, and makes removal technically easier with less intraoperative bleeding.
 It also corrects anaemia from fibroid-related heavy bleeding.

-• Shrinks fibroids by 30 to 50 percent before surgery
+• Shrinks fibroids before surgery2

 • Reduces intraoperative blood loss significantly